 Cereal boxes can be used in these crafts by facing the brand inside if you prefer the brown cardboard or by facing the brand outward if you find the brand images fun.
 A third possibility is to cover the cereal box in construction paper or fabric.
-So many fun cereal box craft ideas!
+There are so many fun cereal box craft ideas!

 Cereal Box Magazine/ Book Holders

+A great way to reuse old cereal boxes is to make magazine holders.
 Just draw a diagonal line across the cereal box about three inches from the bottom on one side and about 10 from the bottom on the other.
 Flip the box around and draw another diagonal line in the opposite direction using the same measurements.
 The sides of the cereal box should be connected with a straight line and then the top portion above the line on all sides can be cut off.
 You can likely find uses for even those scraps if you add them to your craft box for now.
-The cereal box has now become an excellent holder for magazines, soft back books, and papers you may want to sort.
+The cereal box has now become an excellent holder for magazines, soft back books, folders, and papers you may want to sort.

 Bookmarks From Cereal Boxes